adelbibi/FFTLasso/README.md

 The subdirectory "FFTLasso_TensorFlow_VerticalSplits" demonstrates how FFTLasso can be implemented with arbitrary number of vertical splits of the dictionary A to be distrubted over multiple GPUs.

-Note: Tensorflow in general is much slower than having a CUDA version of this.
-This is a simple demo of how the proposed approach can trivially parallize data over multiple GPUs since the operations involved are elementwise and FFTs.
+Note: Tensorflow in general is much slower than having a CUDA version.
+This is a simple demo of how the proposed approach can trivially parallelize data over multiple GPUs since the operations involved are elementwise and FFTs.